Tiramisu-Compiler/tiramisu/README.md

 spack install tiramisu
 ```

-#### Method 2: Build from source, but install dependencies using system package managers
+#### Method 2: Build from source but install dependencies using system package managers

-There are two steps to do: first, install the dependencies (either using Homebrew or using Apt), then use Cmake to build Tiramisu.
+There are two steps:
+1) Install the dependencies (either using Homebrew or using Apt).
+2) Use Cmake to build Tiramisu.

 ##### Install the dependencies